-The Craft Management Specialization award prepares qualified craftspeople to enhance their technical skills for career advancement.
-The program is designed to allow individuals in areas such as Air Conditioning and Refrigeration, Carpentry, Industrial Electricity, Welding, or other related disciplines to assume supervisory, project leader or management positions.
+The AAS in Craft Management prepares qualified craftspeople to enhance their technical skills for career advancement.
+The program is designed to allow individuals in areas such as the apprenticeship programs and Heating, Air Conditioning and Refrigeration, Industrial Electricity, Welding, or other related disciplines to assume supervisory, project leader or management positions.

-A maximum of 26 semester hours of credit may be awarded for successful completion of a HCC certificate in an approved field, Department of Labor Bureau of Apprentice Training - Journeyman Certification, and/or field experience with approval of the department.
-For certificates with less then 26-semester hours, additional courses in Construction Technology or other related disciplines may be required.
+A maximum of 26 semester hours of credit may be awarded for successful completion of an HCC certificate in an approved field, Department of Labor Bureau of Apprentice Training - Journeyman Certification, and/or field experience with approval of the department.
+For certificates with less than 26 semester hours, additional courses in Construction Technology or other related disciplines may be required.

-TSI Testing is required prior to first enrollment.

-FIRST YEAR

 Block credit for approved certification

-SECOND YEAR

-First Semester Credits
+SECOND YEAR First Semester Credits

+ENIOL 4004

-ENGL 1301 Composition I CNBT 1311 Construction Methods and Materials I
+ENGL 1301 Composition I3

+CNBT 1311 Construction Methods and Materials I

-CNBT 1342 Building Codes and Inspections
+CNBT 1342 Building Codes and Inspections3

-ITSC 1309 Integrated Software Applications I
+ITSC 1309 Integrated Software Applications I OR

+BUSG 1301 Introduction to Business

-Semester Tota
+Semester Total 12

-Second Semester Credits
+Seco nd S Semester Credits

-CNBT 1346 Construction Estimating I CNBT 2342 Construction Management I
+CINBI 1340 Construction Estimating I J

+CNBT 2342 Construction Management I OR

+BMGT 1303 Principles of Management 3

 ENGL 2311 Technical and Industrial Correspondence and

 Report Writing 3

-XXXX #3## Approved Social Science General Educati ion Elective 3
+XXXX Social / Behavioral Science Elective

-Semester Tota

-Third Semester Credits

-CNBT 2337 Construction Estimating I 3

-CNBT 2344 Construction Management II

-XXXX #3## Approved Math/Natural Science General

-Education Elective 3

-XXXX #3## Approved Humanities/Fine Arts Elective

-CNBT 2335 Computer-Aided Construction Scheduling

-CNBT 2380 Cooperative Education-Construction Engi

-Technology/Technician

-Semester Tota al 15

-Program Total l 65
+Third Semester Credits CNBT 2337 Construction Estimating II OR BUSG 2309 Small Business Management CNBT 2344 Construction Management II OR 3 BMGT 1301 Supervision Math/Natural Science Elective XXXX #3## XXXX #3## Humanities/Fine Arts Elective CNBT 2335 Computer-Aided Construction Scheduling OR Production and Operations Management OR BMGT 1331 CNBT 1380 Cooperative Education - Construction Engineering Technology/Technician..... ..
+3 Semester Total 15 Program Total 65